MI-BioLab/region-learner/README.md

 # TODO
-- load the material for the experiments
+- upload the material for the experiments